3dr-zzZ/AutomatedBarplotConverter/README.md

 3. **Date Estimation**
    - Since the bars represent evenly spaced time intervals, the program distributes the provided start and end dates across all detected bars.
+   - Using **Pandas** with data storage, date calculation and CSV exportation.

 4. **Graphical Interface**
    - The application uses **tkinter** for an interactive user interface.